 I enjoyed the impromptu band performance with the staff of Playa Largo late one night – and was glad to be invited to dance as well.

-It is these moments, and the important things that take place somewhere, that leave it as a special memory – and it was for me at Playa Largo.
+It is these moments, that leave a special memory – and so it was for me at Playa Largo.

-…and on the other, the rivers flowing from the Sierra del Escambray in the distance...
+These inlets announce rivers flowing from the Sierra del Escambray, seen here in the distance

 Not all diving is in the sea along the Bay of Pigs.

 There is some spectacular cave diving for the undaunted.

 Cave divers are special people.
 What drives someone to dive into an unknown world?